morinlab/lymphopedia/NCOR2.md

 # NCOR2
 ## Overview
-Mutations in this gene are relatively rare in DLBCL overall. *Without further support, this gene may be migrated to Tier 2.*
+Mutations in this gene are relatively rare in DLBCL overall but show a pattern of inactivation. *Without further support, this gene may be migrated to Tier 2.*

 ## Relevance tier by entity